-Héliotrope (1886) : A symbol of piety, tirelessly turning towards the sun and its creator, Heliotrope reveals surprising accords of almond and iris...
+Symbol of piety, turning tirelessly towards the sun and its creator, the Héliotrope unveils surprising almond and iris accords…

 Base notes: Musk, Heliotrope, Rice powder, Benzoin and Tonka bean.

-In 1720, under the reign of Louis XV, Fargeon Aîné, Perfumer and Distiller of the King and his Court, (nicknamed in Europe "The Perfumed Court"), gave birth to the House of Oriza .
+It was in 1720, under the reign of Louis XV, that Fargeon Aîné, Perfumer and Distiller to the King and his Court, (nicknamed in Europe "La Cour Parfumée"), gave birth to Maison Oriza .

-The House of Oriza L. Legrand is the official and patented supplier of the greatest foreign Courts (Russia, Italy, England), supplies the French Court until Napoleon III and presents its creations at the World Fairs in the world ( Paris, Vienna, Philadelphia, Chicago).
+The Maison Oriza L. Legrand is the official and patented supplier of the largest foreign courts (Russia, Italy, England), supplies the Court of France until Napoleon III and presents its creations at Universal Exhibitions around the world ( Paris, Vienna, Philadelphia, Chicago).

-Numerous awards encourage the excellence and superior quality of the compositions of the House of Oriza L. Legrand.
+Numerous awards encourage the excellence and superior quality of Maison Oriza L. Legrand's compositions.

-Proud of its glorious past and anxious to contribute to the revival of the creations that have made its reputation for four centuries on all continents, Oriza L. Legrand offers fragrances recreated from their original formulas and the House's archives.
+Proud of its glorious past and keen to contribute to the rebirth of the creations that have made it famous for four centuries on all continents, Oriza L. Legrand offers fragrances recreated from their original formulas and from the House's archives. .

-The demanding resurgence of the House of Oriza L. Legrand has been carried out with the help of French craftsmen and family businesses, respecting the tradition of the Master Perfumers and the noblest raw materials.
+The demanding resurgence of Maison Oriza L. Legrand was carried out with the help of French artisans and family businesses, respecting the tradition of Master Perfumers and the noblest raw materials.

-We invite you to enter the history of the prestigious House of Oriza L. Legrand ...
+We invite you to enter the history of the prestigious Maison Oriza L. Legrand ...

 Vegetable soap, 125 grams, made in Marseille